About this day

 Enigma and the secret world of code breaking James Grime, Mathematician and communicator

-For as long as we have had secrets we have had secret messages.
-Dr James Grime looks at the fascinating history and mathematics of codes and code breaking – from ancient Greece to the present day – including a demonstration of an original WWII Enigma Machine!
+Dr James Grime looks at the fascinating history and mathematics of codes and code-breaking – from ancient Greece to the present day – including a demonstration of an original WWII Enigma Machine!